 Labor input in private business and private nonfarm business is obtained

 by chained superlative Tornqvist aggregation of the hours at work by all

 persons, classified by age, education, and gender with weights determined

 by each group’s share of the total wage bill.
+The labor composition index

-The preliminary estimates of 2012 hours worked for the private nonfarm business
+preliminary estimates of 2013 hours worked for the private nonfarm business

 and private business sectors are extrapolated from the hours worked reported

-in the nonfarm business and business sectors, respectively, in the February 7, 2013
+in the nonfarm business and business sectors, respectively, in the February

-index assumes relative wages across groups remain constant between 2011
+of the 2013 labor composition index assumes relative wages across groups

-labor composition can be found in Cindy Zoghi, 2007, “Measuring Labor
+composition can be found in Cindy Zoghi, 2007, “Measuring Labor Composition:

 Labor input and capital services are combined using chained superlative